 How Can Clean Eating Help Your Body?

 By eating natural foods that are close to their source (i.e., fruits, vegetables, whole grains), you’re giving your body the nutrients it needs for detoxification.
-Also, by avoiding processed foods, you’re reducing your toxin exposure.
+Also, by avoiding processed foods, you may be reducing your toxin exposure.

 - Weight gain, obesity, and diabetes